 Intelligent pop-ups can be programmed to appear once a visitor is inactive or is about to exit the site.
 You can also personalize these according to their website behavior.

-In these situations, lead nurturing happens through email drip campaigns, which are a series of emails sent to leads after they take a specific action on your website.
+In these situations, lead nurturing occurs through email drip campaigns, a series of emails sent to leads after they take a specific action on your website.

-These emails, which trickle out over time, are designed to move your lead further and further down your sales funnel — ultimately resulting in them making a purchase.
+These emails, which trickle out over time, are designed to move your lead further down your sales funnel — ultimately leading them to make a purchase.

 Once a visitor provides you with their email, you'll want to start them on the nurturing journey immediately.

-This strategy is optimal because you are already on their mind, and it also allows you to quickly separate visitors who are interested in your products from those that just want free content.
+This strategy is optimal because you are already on their mind, and it also allows you to quickly separate visitors who are interested in your products from those who just want free content.

-Once you've segmented your customers, you can start sending them relevant emails based on where they are on the buyer's journey, what industry they're from, demographics, and behavior.
+Once you've segmented your customers, you can start sending them relevant emails based on where they are in the buyer's journey, their industry, demographics, and behavior.

 Though it can — at times — seem transparent, there are also ways to personalize emails that will at least increase the rate at which people open them.

-This often means including their name, information about the industry they're in, or other targeted content in the subject line of the email.
+This often means including their name, information about the industry they're in, or other targeted content in the email's subject line.

 Lastly, your emails must provide real value.
 If you're not sending content that a lead might benefit from, then you're not nurturing the lead — you're drowning them in marketing nonsense.